ScHARR-PHEDS/DoPE_Public/README.md

 # DoPE_Public

-This work has been published [here](https://wellcomeopenresearch.org/articles/5-9).
+This work has been published in [Wellcome Open Research](https://wellcomeopenresearch.org/articles/5-9).

 Please cite this work as: